Overview

 The approximate percentages for this course are:

 This is a 2-year full-time course, that is delivered over 3 terms across the year, and there is no summer break.
 The final results and awards are released in February.
-Graduates are then able to take their nationals (PANE/PARA) in May (the dates are subject to RCP/GMC timetable).
+Graduates are then able to take their nationals (PANE/PARA exams) in May (the dates are subject to RCP/GMC timetable).

 Your timetable

 Your individualised timetable is normally available to students within 48 hours of enrolment.
-Whilst we make every effort to ensure timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week between 9am and 6pm.
-Timetables for part-time students will depend on the modules selected.
+Whilst we make every effort to ensure timetables are as student friendly as possible, scheduled teaching can take place on any day of the week between 9am and 6pm.

 Class sizes

-To give you an indication of class sizes, this course normally attracts 30 students a year.
-Lecture sizes are normally 30 students.
+The approximate size of classes on this course is 30.
 In the classroom for tutorials or in simulation you will be taught in smaller groups of 5 - 30 students.
 However, this can vary by module and type of learning activity.

 How you'll be assessed